-By Mahmoud El-Begearmi, Extension professor, nutrition and food safety (Original title: Food Safety for Outdoor Enthusiasts)
+By Mahmoud El-Begearmi, Extension professor, nutrition and food safety, University of Maine Cooperative Extension (Original title: Food Safety for Outdoor Enthusiasts).

 Camping and hiking are wonderful ways to experience the great outdoors and the beauty of nature.
 But getting sick from foodborne illness can really put a damper on your trip.
 Symptoms of foodborne illness can be mild, like an upset stomach.
 Or they can be serious, requiring an urgent visit to the hospital.
 The following information can help you avoid foodborne illness.

 Pack Perishable Food Safely

 - Use a cooler with plenty of ice packs to keep perishable foods below 40°F.